SeraphinaDX/MailSalon/README.md

 and modifies local Maildirs, while tools such as `mbsync`, `offlineimap`, `MailSalonSync`, `msmtp`, or custom wrapper scripts handle receiving and sending.

+## LLM Policy

+This project does not discriminate against LLM generated code.

+This project uses LLM generated code.

+Due to the nature of the code, the Go language was used to make it memory safe.

+Go code is perfect for LLM.
+There is only one way to write idiomatic Go code.

 ## Design

 The folder pane stays on the left.
 The message list and preview are stacked on